splunk/observability-workshop/docs/victorops/integrations/detector.md

     export REALM=us1
     ```

-Next you need to export an environment vairable for your Routing Key, as this uses the hostname of the Multipass instance.
+Next you need to export an environment variable for your Routing Key, as this uses the hostname of the Multipass instance you simply need to run the following command to create it:

-Run the following command:

 === "Input"